Safety & Thermal Management | BESS Guide

 High density / high performance

-Common in high-density systems where tight thermal control is needed for performance and safety margins.
+Frequently applied in high-density systems where tighter thermal control is required to support performance and safety margins.

-• Leak management + detection logic (fail-safe behavior)
+• Leak management and detection logic with fail-safe response behavior

-• Maintenance (fluid health, pump wear, service intervals)
+• Maintenance requirements including fluid condition, pump wear, and service intervals

 HVAC Integration